 - Food stays juicy and packed with flavor due to basting

-- Requires constant rotating to prevent burning of food
+- Requires constant rotating to prevent the burning of food

 - Charcoal grills are not user friendly for beginners